vitaly-t/connection-string/README.md

 * Multiple hosts - for connecting to multiple servers
 * Fully optional syntax for every element in the connection string
-* Configuration of defaults for any parameter that's missing
+* Configuration of defaults for any missing parameter
 * Construction of a connection string from all parameters
 * Friendlier access to the URL's segments and parameters
 * TypeScript declarations are deployed with the library